Are Weimaraners Good with Kids? Family Guide

 Weimaraners are energetic and large, which means they can accidentally knock over small children.
 Supervision is essential, but they generally love kids.

-With a typical weight of 55-90 lbs and lifespan of 10-13 yrs, the Weimaraner requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 55-90 lbs and lifespan of 10-13 yrs, the Weimaraner benefits from care tailored to its physical and behavioral profile.
 What sets the Weimaraner apart from other sporting breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Age-Appropriate Interactions